Zach Robinson: Loans to Dundee

 On 30 July 2022, after signing a two-year contract extension with Wimbledon, Robinson joined Scottish Championship club Dundee on a season-long loan.
 He made his debut for Dundee on the same day against Partick Thistle.
 On 12 August, Robinson scored his first goal for Dundee, in a home win over Arbroath.
 After a very successful first half of the season with Dundee, scoring 8 goals in 19 appearances, Robinson was recalled early by Wimbledon in January 2023.

 On 31 January 2023, Robinson returned on loan to Dundee until the end of the season.
 He marked his league return with the Dark Blues by scoring the opening goal in a 3–0 victory over Cove Rangers.
+Upon his return he formed a successful striking partnership with Alex Jakubiak.
+Robinson finished off his excellent loan spell with the Dark Blues in style, scoring his team-leading 12th league goal in a win over Queen's Park which clinched the Scottish Championship title for Dundee.

+On 30 June 2023, Robinson re-joined Dundee, now a Scottish Premiership side, on a season-long loan from Wimbledon.
+He netted a brace against Dumbarton to open his scoring account in his second spell.
+Robinson would score his first Premiership goal on 11 November in a 4–0 win against St Mirren.

+In April 2024, AFC Wimbledon confirmed that Robinson would leave the club upon the expiry of his contract.

+Motherwell

+On 20 June 2024, Robinson joined Scottish Premiership club Motherwell on a two-year deal.
+He made his competitive debut in a win over Edinburgh City in the Scottish League Cup group stage.
+On 20 September, Robinson scored his first goal for the Steelmen in a Scottish League Cup quarter-final victory over Dundee United which saw Motherwell return to Hampden Park.
+On 3 December, Motherwell confirmed that Robinson had ruptured his achilles tendon during a training session and would miss the remainder of the season.